thehappycheese/nicklinref_rust/README.md

 > 1. When `f=GeoJSON` responses are always wrapped in a `Feature`.
 > 1. The `f=json` format is a nested array in the same format as the geojson
 >    `MultiLineString` or `MultiPoint` `"coordinates":...` array format.
-> 1. The `f=latlon` format is special:
+> 1. The `f=latlon` and `f=latlondir` formats are special:
+>    - These formats are only valid when using the `slk=` mode.
->    - It will return a single comma separated latitude longitude pair
+>    - It will always return a single comma separated latitude longitude pair;
 >    - If multiple points would have been returned (left and right carriageway)
 >      then the average of these positions is returned
+>    - `latlondir` is the same but followed by another comma and then the direction,
+>       in degrees.
+When the direction is averaged (between left and right carriageway)
+>       weird things might happen if the carriageways are going in very different directions.
+>       Direction is measured anti-clockwise-positive from east.

 #### 2.1.1.
 Example - Get a MultiLineString in WKT